Irwinton Mill (aka Anderson Mill)

 Franklin County, Pennsylvania

-Irwinton Mill (aka Anderson Mill) is located on the Anderson Road in Montgomery Township, Franklin County, Pennsylvania.
-The Mill was also known as the Anderson Mill, Anderson Grist Mill, Anderson Roller Mill, and the McCune Mill.
+Irwinton Mill, now known as Anderson Mill, is located on Anderson Road in Montgomery Township, Franklin County, Pennsylvania.
+The Mill was also known as the Anderson Mill, Anderson Grist Mill, Anderson Roller Mill, and Union Roller Mill.

 Harry Anderson, Rollie Anderson, Rodney Anderson were presented the 1995 Preservationist of the Year Award given by the Franklin County Heritage, Inc. for protection and preservation of the mill at a dinner at the Antrim House restaurant in Greencastle, Pennsylvania.

-Four video tours of the mill were created while most of the machinery in the mill were in operation.
-The four DVD videos were narrated by Harry Anderson, Rollie Anderson, Rodney Anderson and Logan Horst.
+Video of four different tours of the mill were created while most of the machinery in the mill were in operation.
+The four videos were created and put of DVD.
+Harry Anderson, Rollie Anderson, Rodney Anderson and Logan Horst each narrated one of the four tours.
 All are descendants of Chester Anderson.
 Each narrator either operated the mill or helped in the restoration and repair of the building and equipment.

 Only one of the four DVD videos tours is currently available.
 This video was narrated by Rodney Anderson and updated with additional machinery during November 2019.
-This DVD can be purchased from Rollie Anderson by contacting him through these email sites: email@example.com or firstname.lastname@example.org The DVD can be picked in the Greencastle/Mercersburg areas for a small donation or mailed for a small additional fee.
+This DVD can be obtained from Rollie Anderson by contacting him through email: firstname.lastname@example.org The DVD can be picked up in the Greencastle/Mercersburg areas for a small donation or mailed for a small additional fee.

 Rollie Anderson, son of Chester Anderson, has built two working Model Grist Mills.
-Both mills are powered by water and are frequently displayed at nearby public events.
+Both mills are powered by water and were frequently displayed at nearby public events.

-The following pictures were provided by different family members and were taken over many years.
+Following are photographs of the mill and nearby places provided by different family members and taken over several years.

-This web site is also related to the Genealogy of Oliver Anderson and his related lines of Franklin County, Pennsyvania (Anderson, McCullough, McCulloh, McCune, Humphreys) which was documented by Elizabeth Wolff's book "Early History and Genealogy of the Anderson-McCullough-McCune Families and Related Lines of Franklin County, Pa.
+This web site link below contains the Genealogy of Oliver Anderson and his related lines of Franklin County, Pennsylvania (Anderson, McCullough, McCulloh, McCune, Humphreys) which is documented by Elizabeth Wolff's book "Early History and Genealogy of the Anderson-McCullough-McCune Families and Related Lines of Franklin County, Pa.
 Much of her information and more current information provided by many other descendants of Oliver Anderson is on the Web Site: http://sites.google.com/site/andersonmccullohmccune/Home